1ahmadbassam/TutorKey/README.md

+Work on this project was cancelled on 27/09/2023 due to fools that value themselves too much.
+Accordingly, the repo was archived.
+I have no interest in continuing the work and especially that neither the idea nor the designs are mine (not that they were really good anyway).

 # TutorKey
 Tutor finding website.
 Built from scratch in React.JS and pure Javascript as a project for Amazon SWE Workshops 2023.